dotmesh-io/docs/hugo/content/references/api.md

 #### DotmeshRPC.S3Transfer.

-This API method initiates an s3 transfer - which can be a pull or a push - with an S3 bucket.
+This API method initiates an S3 transfer - which can be a pull or a push - with an S3 bucket.
 To invoke it, you need to provide the secret key and access key for the S3-enabled account, plus a hostname if the bucket is not hosted in AWS.
+Everytime a pull is initiated which results in new data, a commit will be automatically created.
+Everytime a push is initiated which includes a commit which has not been stored in S3, a new metadata commit will be created in Dotmesh storing the versionIDs returned from S3 in local metadata.

 ##### Request.